pschaus/LINFO1121/source/part5/ex1.rst

 Exercise 5.1.2
 """"""""""""""

-Give the array id[] that results from the following sequence of 9 union operations on a set of 10 items using the weighted quick-union algorithm:
+Give the array ``id[]`` that results from the following sequence of 9 union operations on an initial set of 10 items using the weighted quick-union algorithm:

 ``4-6, 3-6, 8-9, 7-0, 1-2, 8-4, 6-5, 1-7, 6-0.``